Inflammatory Eye Disease

 - light sensitivity

-- In some cases floaters and reduced vision may occur without eye redness or pain.
+- in some cases, floaters and reduced vision may occur without eye redness and pain

 Treatment is usually aimed at controlling the inflammation and minimising the complications of Uveitis, which can result in vision loss if untreated.
 Treatment may need to be maintained over an extensive time period.
 Treatment may include steroid eye drops, dilating drops, steroid tablets and immunosuppressants.